 Gaming is definitely not the Mi Notebook 14's forte and the laptop becomes particularly hot with intensive loads.

 The onboard GeForce MX350 is an entry-level graphics card and isn’t quite meant for intensive gaming.
 You can forget about modern shooters like PUBG or Call of Duty.
-Older titles and indies should, however, fare well enough.
+Newer titles and indies should, however, fare well enough.
 I gave Fortnite a spin on the machine and even with medium settings, there were frame rate dips down to the single digits making it a thoroughly unenjoyable affair.

 Is battery life any good?

 - 46Wh battery rated for 10 hours of use